e4t/suse-hpc/Documentation/HPC-Packaging-Standard.md

 ### Package Naming Convention

-Libraries should follow this naming sceme to avoid conflicts between versions and flavors and to allow different versions to be installed in parallel.
+Libraries should follow this naming scheme to avoid conflicts between versions and flavors and to allow different versions to be installed in parallel.